Photo by James Sutton on Unsplash

 Our backend is going to have three routes:

-• /signup, which accepts POST requests in urlencoded format, containing two self-explanatory text fields: an username field and a password field and either responds with status code 201 if it was able to create the user, or status code 409 if it wasn’t;
+, which accepts POST requests in urlencoded format, containing two self-explanatory text fields: an username field and a password field and either responds with status code 201 if it was able to create the user, or status code 409 if it wasn’t;/login

-• /login, which accepts POST requests in urlencoded format and accepts the same fields as /signup, and either responds with status code 200 and the JWT in the body of the response, or with status code 401 if there is no user with the given username and password;
+, and either responds with status code 200 and the JWT in the body of the response, or with status code 401 if there is no user with the given username and password;/data

 The flutter_secure_storage package is very easy to use: it’s simply key-value pair storage, but using iOS’s Keychain directly or by encrypting the data, storing the encrypted data in Android’s Shared Preferences.